St Padarn's Church, Llanbadarn Fawr: The later mediaeval period and the end of conventual life

 In 1359 the Black Prince gave the advowson to four patrons (or feofees), who, on 7 November 1360 appropriated the church to the Cistercian Vale Royal Abbey, Chester, founded by King Edward I in 1270.
-The appropriation was confirmed 28 November 1360 by Thomas Fastolf, Bishop of St David's (a canon lawyer).
+The appropriation was confirmed 28 November 1360 by Thomas Fastolf, Bishop of St Davids (a canon lawyer).
 The ancient church, with its dependent chapels of Castell Gwallter, Llanilar and Llanfihangel y Creuddyn, again became subordinate to another religious house.
 Thereafter the abbot and convent of Vale Royal became the corporate rector until 1538, with Llanbadarn Fawr left in the hands of a vicar.

 The timing could not have been better for the Vale Royal community, for in a storm 19 October 1360 the arcades of the unfinished nave of their abbey church collapsed, and rebuilding could not have been funded by the abbey without outside help; even so, their original ambitious plans were never carried out in full.
 It has been suggested that the transfer was arranged, after the collapse, in order to provide funds for Vale Royal Abbey to repair their church.
 However the legal formalities, beginning with the appropriation by the feofees, was too soon after the storm to realistically have been in response to that event.
 Given that the abbey was already – and remained – in debt, the reason for the appropriation was probably related to that.
 As corporate rector, Vale Royal Abbey was responsible for appointing a vicar and for the care of the chancel, leaving the rest of the church to be maintained by the parish.

 The change in control was not without dispute, however, with both Vale Royal Abbey and St Peter's Abbey, Gloucester claiming the valuable church advowson.
 Legal action dragged on for some years, before Vale Royal Abbey ultimately prevailed.
 Control was also challenged by the Crown itself in 1398, and by Strata Florida Abbey in 1435.
 Vale Royal found keeping the appropriated church difficult, with the locals being at times difficult (for reasons that were not hard to discover).